tinystacks/mkdocs/docs/database.md

 TinyStacks supports creating a Postgres database as part of your stack.
-You can also choose to pass in a database
+You can also choose to pass in a database you have already created in your AWS account.

 ### Changing your stack's database settings